jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 The final point is "We should look for elegance".
 Which should serve as a compass upon iteration.
-Here again I've an example from just after zurich hack:
+Here again I've an example from just after Zurich hack:
 The overflow bit in our addition record bugged me.
 It kind off exposes the internals of addition.
 So I decided to delete it in favor of doing a full co-product instead.